 The presented pipeline with a diameter of only 48" through Route #1 can import about 1 million acre-feet per year which is enough for the balancing evaporation of the Lake.
 The pipeline through Route #2 also with a diameter of only 48" can import about 2 million acre-feet per year meaning that about 2 million acre-feet can be used for other purposes such as generation of potable water, which can be used for bottling, farmland, and/or generation of Hydrogen, or replenishing depleting geothermal reservoirs.
-An essential part of the import of seawater is to use salty water for the extraction of Lithium.
+An essential part of the import of seawater is to use salty water for the extraction of Lithium - a limited amount but continuous.

-The presented proposal for the restoration of the Salton Sea is a long-term solution that includes an architectural plan that harmoniously implements several breakthrough technologies in the Energy Industry into a self-sustaining organism.
+The presented proposal for the restoration of the Salton Sea is a long-term solution that includes an architectural plan that harmoniously incorporates several breakthrough technologies in the Energy Industry, proven in different applications, but here modified and utilized into a functional self-sustaining Lake.
 Each of the segments (phases) is essential for the result.

-The presented proposal transforms the situation of the Salton Sea from the liability which would exceed \$70 billion (environmental disaster - toxic dust storms, health issues, and economic fold) - to the tremendous assets (clean environment and hundreds of billions of dollars in revenue) - costing only about \$15 billion for building it.
+The presented proposal transforms the situation of the Salton Sea from a dying Lake with tremendous consequences and liability (environmental disaster - toxic dust storms, health issues, and economic fold) - into tremendous assets (clean environment and hundreds of billions of dollars in revenue) - costing only about \$15 billion for building it.